nicolebroomhead/rad-ai-website-work/README.md

 - Art directed photography and video assets produced with external vendors

 **Copywriting & Messaging**
-- Wrote and refined original copy across all pages, balancing technical accuracy with accessibility for a broad healthcare audience
+- Wrote and refined original copy across all pages, balancing technical accuracy with accessibility for the radiology audience, as well as potential hires, media, and investors
 - Shaped brand voice and tone across the site

 **Interactivity & Webflow CMS**